-Swimming, Calligraphy, Okinawan Traditional Dance etc.

-School Bus

-The school bus service that covers the entire Okinawa Island is available for students to meet their commuting needs.
+Swimming, Calligraphy, Okinawan Traditional Dance etc. (SY 2017) School Bus The school bus service that covers the entire Okinawa Island is available for students to meet their commuting needs.
 Our school buses are designed to stand out in their Bougainvillea color, our school color, with the school logo painted on them.
-The school bus routes and bus stops are established to make the children's commuting shorter and safer to minimize their burdens.
-One morning service and two after-school bus services are being provided.
+The school bus routes and bus stops are set up to minimize childrens' stress.
+In addition to the bus driver, bus attendant(s) are stationed on each bus to ensure comfort and safety of children.